-My research develops our understanding of the evolution of early Earth’s marine environments.
-To do this I integrate sedimentology, stratigraphy and geochemistry in both field and lab work.
-I am a strong advocate for having a thorough understanding of paleoenvironments and diagenesis prior to any geochemical analysis.
-In this regard I am working on component-specific geochemistry (trace metals, metal isotopes) of both marine and diagenetic carbonates.
-I also aim to improve our knowledge of Precambrian carbonate formation and sedimentology, and additionally have recently been working on early diagenetic silicification.
-I am particularly interested in reef evolution, primary carbonate mineralogy, marine cementation and syn-sedimentary dolomitisation in Precambrian and Paleozoic sequences.
-My research also centres around the “Precambrian dolomite problem”, as it now appears that marine dolomitisation was widespread in the these anoxic oceans.
+Our research develops our understanding of the evolution of Earth’s surface environments and sedimentary systems.
+To do this we integrate sedimentology, stratigraphy and geochemistry in both field and lab work.
+We are strong advocates for having a thorough understanding of paleoenvironmental conditions and diagenesis prior to any geochemical analysis.
+Our group uses sedimentology and component-specific geochemistry (trace metals, metal isotopes) of both marine and diagenetic carbonates and other chemical sediments to determine the chemical composition of ancient oceans.
+Additionally, we work on a range of other projects including paleo-climate history, reef evolution, changes in carbonate mineralogy, marine oxygenation, sediment-hosted ore deposits and the process of dolomitisation in Precambrian and Phanerozoic sequences.

 If you are interested in Honours, Masters or PhD research in this area, please email us with your CV and your research interests at mww <at> unimelb.edu.au or hood.a <at> unimelb.edu.au